How to Use an Interview Copilot on Zoom, Google Meet & Microsoft Teams (2026)

 Prevention: Wired ethernet if possible.
 Open the copilot 5 minutes before the interview to warm up the connection.

-Failure 4: Accidental screen share
+Failure 4: Accidental desktop presentation

 Cause: Picking “Share entire desktop” instead of “Share window.”